buckster123/PiCoder/README.md

 Nerd Bonus: Contributions earn virtual high-fives from Grok.

-## 📄 License
+## 🖥️ License

 MIT – Free as in beer (or electrons).
 See [LICENSE](LICENSE).

-## 🙌 Acknowledgments
+## 🖥️ Acknowledgments

 - xAI for Grok's brainpower .
 - Streamlit team for the UI sorcery ✨.
-- Raspberry Pi Foundation for affordable awesomeness 🍓.
+- Raspberry Pi Foundation for affordable awesomeness.
 - Open-source libs like pygit2, black, and ntplib.

 Questions?
 Hit up issues or [tweet at xAI](https://twitter.com/xai).
 Code long and prosper!